bob1de/backwrap/README.md

 the utilities like date and find that are most likely to be present on every GNU/Linux system.

-In addition to regular files and directories, borgwrapper can automatically snapshot btrfs subvolumes before backing them up, which is a must when consistency matters (e.g. for database backups).
+In addition to regular files and directories, backwrap can automatically snapshot btrfs subvolumes before backing them up, which is a must when consistency matters (e.g. for database backups).

 It's configuration is very simple and should be doable in under 5 minutes.

-Also, borgwrapper integrates nicely with crontab and provides a built-in command for generating a suitable crontab entry with no effort.
-You specify the desired backup interval, and borgwrapper does the rest for you.
+Also, backwrap integrates nicely with crontab and provides a built-in command for generating a suitable crontab entry with no effort.
+You specify the desired backup interval, and backwrap does the rest for you.